abenjamin09/2022-07-07-Jekyll-Site/index.markdown

     users who are interested in responding provide the data.
 Secondly, the amount of data provided is from 30 users which is not a large enough sample size for credible data.
 Lastly, there are outside factors which could affect data results.
-For example, time line, the data supplied is for 2 months in the spring, however, exercise habits change from season to season which may affect trends in data source.
+For example: time line, the data supplied is for 2 months in the spring however, exercise habits change from season to season which may affect trends in data source.
 -   Does your data ROCCC?
-Reliable - Yes data is from Amazon a trustworthy source Original - yes data comes from 30 original users from a specific time period Comprehensive - No, incomplete data due to low sample size Current - Data is relatively old (2016) Cited - yes, Amazon Mechanical Turk
+Reliable - Yes data is from Amazon a trustworthy source
+    Original - yes data comes from 30 original users from a specific time period
+    Comprehensive - No, the data is incomplete due to low sample size
+    Current - Data is relatively old (2016)
+    Cited - Yes the data is cited from Amazon Mechanical Turk
 -   How are you addressing licensing, privacy, security, and accessibility?
-No licensing/privacy issues because data comes from an open source, security is fine because no personal information is used and accessibility is clear.
+No licensing/privacy issues because data comes from an open source, security is fine because no personal information is used and accessibility is open.
 -   How did you verify the data’s integrity?
-Maintained log of manipulations and kept data in one secure location
+Maintained logs of manipulation and kept data in one secure location
 -   How does it help you answer your question?
-We can use the data from non Bellabeat smart device users to help understand trends in user usage to influence the marketing strategy of the Bellabeat app.
+We can use the data from smart device users to help understand trends in usage and influence the marketing strategy of the Bellabeat app.
 -   Are there any problems with the data?
-Missing data, outliers, and light format issues.
+In this data set there is missing data, outliers, and light formatting issues.

 ## Description of Data Sources